 Many of the animals that come into our SPCA Centres across the country need additional care, treatment and socialisation before finding their new forever home.

 Our volunteer foster parents provide a temporary home for these animals and help them recover from surgery, give them medicine for an illness, work with them to improve their behaviour or simply nurture them whilst they grow big enough for adoption.

 We need foster parents to provide temporary homes for cats year-round, but our greatest need for cat fosterers is during the busy summer months.
-In 2019, over 1,500 benefited from foster care here in Christchurch
+In 2021, over 1600 cats and kittens spent time in a foster home.

 At present we are specifically looking for people to help socialise timid and semi-feral cats with humans, as well as bottle feeding neonates who require round the clock care.
 Please help by applying today.

 - If you can only open your home on a temporary basis or aren’t yet ready to make a lifelong commitment to owning a pet, fostering an animal is a great way to help an animal in need

 - Every animal that you foster is given a second chance at life – and the more you foster, the more lives you can help save